 Even friendly dogs can get spooked now and again.
 If you or your child have had a run-in with a scared or aggressive dog, you know that a bite happens fast.
 A little planning ahead can go a long way to make sure that you react the right way in the moment.

 To understand the dangers and treatment for dog bites, we reached out to Jasjot Johar, MD, an emergency medicine specialist at Banner Health in Loveland, CO.
-He explained five simple steps to handle a dog bite.
+He explained five simple steps to follow if you are bitten by a dog.
 Even for those experienced with dogs, he suggested reviewing these steps to ensure the fastest recovery.

 1. Take a deep breath

-“When a dog bites, it’s easy to panic,” said Dr. Johar.
+“When an animal bites, it’s easy to panic,” said Dr. Johar.
 “Even a small to moderate dog bite can be very painful, due to the crushing and tearing nature of the injury.
 Stay calm, assess the wound, ask for help if needed and take action.”

 Keep your cool by controlling your breathing.
 Remove yourself from the situation and look for someone to assist you if you need it.
-If possible, speak with the owner to verify that the dog is up to date with rabies shot.
-Of course, you may not have time to speak with the owner and, in some cases, an owner may not be around.
+If possible, speak with the owner to verify that the dog is up to date with rabies vaccinations.
+Of course, you may not have time to speak with the owner of the dog that bit you and, in some cases, an owner may not be around.
 Dr. Johar assured that rabies treatments can be given when those factors are unknown.

-Use soap and plenty of water to wash the wound.
+Use soap and plenty of water to wash the dog bite wound.
 You will need to scrub thoroughly to reduce the risk of infection.
 Dr. Johar explained that infection is a real concern, no matter how serious the dog bite.
-Don’t hesitate to get help from a medical professional at an urgent care or emergency department.
+Don’t hesitate to get medical attention at an urgent care or emergency department.

 3. Apply pressure